ArthurGareginyan/my-custom-functions/readme.txt

 * The LICENSE file renamed to LICENSE.txt
 = 1.6 =
 * Fixed the issue due to which nothing appears below line 26 until you click below that line.
-* Added “register_setting” for error option.
+* Added "register_setting" for error option.
 * Corrected comments to source code.
 = 1.5 =
 * CodeMirror scripts are combined and minified.